 Scholars are in disagreement about the origin of Roeliff-Jansen Kill’s name.
 According to popular belief, the eponymous Roeliff Jansen was born in Norway in 1602.
 He emigrated to New Netherland with his family in 1630 and acquired a 62 acre farm in modern day Tribeca.
 Others believe the river was named after Roelof Jansz Haes, an alderman who explored the stream with other traders in 1634.
 In the seventeenth century, it was traditional to name the area after the highest ranking member of the party.

-Despite these conflicting reports, there is one thing that most people can agree on: Roeliff-Jansen Kill is a valuable fishery.
+Despite these conflicting reports, there is one thing that most people can agree on: Roeliff-Jansen Kill is a valuable fishery in New York.
 The Roe-Jan, as it is known locally, is stocked with brown trout, and supports a rich environment for black bass and other migratory fish species.
 Exploring the Roe-Jan can be a real treat for a seasoned angler.

 Roeliff-Jansen Kill is a 56.2 mile long tributary of the Hudson River.
 Throughout its history, the River has served as the boundary between the Native American Mahican and Wappinger tribes.
 The River rises at Austerlitz, New York and flows through Dutchess and Columbia Counties.
 It then joins the Hudson River about five miles south of Hudson, New York.
 It is fed by numerous other tributaries, including Punch Brook, Klein Kill, Green River, Shekomeko Creek and Ham Brook.